pfralick/hello-world/README.md

 # hello-world
-Just a new repository
+Just a new repository.
 Pete here, I like web development and programming.
 I also like to make web games using javascript!
-Check out my free games at www.pfwebdev.com.
+Check out my free games at www.pfwebdev.com/games.